sudharsanacernitro/Cypher/README.md

 # Instagram Replica

-This project is an Instagram replica built with [Your Technology Stack].
+This project is an Instagram replica built with [Nodejs,mongodb,redis,expressjs,html,css].
 It includes most of the core features of Instagram, allowing users to share photos, follow other users, like posts, and comment on posts.

 ## Features